msmur/blog/content/dev/making-sense-of-idempotency/one.md

 ## The Conclusion

-Well - that would have to be the business logic itself.
+That would have to be the business logic itself.

 Consequently, we've also been made keenly aware of what could go wrong if we _fail_ to process a request in an idempotent matter.
 Repeated side effects possibly never resulting in a success state returned to the client.